Skip to product information

 Audience

-The Applying Metrics for Predictability class is for anyone who wants to needs to provide forecasts on work and helps improve systems.
+The Applying Metrics for Predictability class is for anyone who wants to provide forecasts on work and help improve systems.
 Typical attendee roles include:

 • Anyone who has been asked to answer “When Will It Be Done?” or otherwise had to give an estimate for a User Story, Epic, Feature, Project, and/or Release